Universe-Man/forgetfulnotes/README.md

+Welcome to Forgetful Notes!

+To run locally, run "npm run dev" in your terminal.

+You can find the project running at http://localhost:3000 in the browser of your choice.

 <!-- FUTURE DEVELOPMENT PLANS:
 1) SCRAMBLING WORDS AND HAVING MORE LEVELS OF FORGETFULNESS
 2) ADD SOUND EFFECTS AND VISUAL ANIMATIONS